Kritikakumari0212/MINOR_PROJECT/readme.md

 Welcome
-This is a Web Appication ...ENERGY CONSUMPTION ANALYSIS
+This is a Web Application ...ENERGY CONSUMPTION ANALYSIS

 This project is created by Kritika Kumari and Pratishtha Singh😊